Golden Knights Are Struggling to Win the Crowd

 I’m Jonathan West, a California kid now Chicago broadcaster covering yearly NHL events before hopping on-board with The Hockey Writers earlier this month.
 As a former Las Vegas resident, I was a public address announcer for the ECHL’s Las Vegas Wranglers and continued in-game operations as a game host for the CHL’s Seattle Thunderbirds.
 After my mother’s failed influence towards a figure skating career and my failed attempt at a basketball one, I’ve been an avid goalie for the last 17 years.

-At the 2008 NHL All-Star Game in Atlanta with the NBA event in Vegas later that year, I asked Commissioner Gary Bettman about the possibility of an NHL team in Las Vegas.
+At the 2008 NHL All-Star Game in Atlanta with the NBA event in Vegas a year earlier, I asked Commissioner Gary Bettman about the possibility of an NHL team in Las Vegas.
 He had a gleam in his eye and a wondering smile.
 Then he had the words “no expressed interest,” while my fellow media members playfully jabbed me for the left-field question.
 From Rich Rose’s 1991 outdoor NHL exhibition at Caesars Palace to the junior showcases at the old Santa Fe Station rink, the Vegas Valley has waited a long time for this opportunity.

 I also remember as announcer seeing poor crowds inside Orleans Arena during Kelly Cup runs.
 That memory is a reservation I’ve always kept concerning the city stepping up to “prime time” hockey.
 Many claim it’s not the same argument, but let us remember stories like NHL All-Star John Scott before having aires of pretension.
 Hockey can be appreciated at any level.
 Now talking about Vegas as an occasional Texas-Hold’em player, let me “deal” out the issues.